 However, many summer revelers are less aware of (or have a tendency to overlook) the effect the sun can have on their eyes.
 Although maybe not as apparent as a blaring sunburn after a long day of summer fun, UV eye damage is just as dangerous.

 Use this UV protection guide to learn the potential risks of sun exposure and learn how to effectively protect your eyes from the most damaging UV rays.

 Types of UV Damage

 There are two basic types of rays from which you need protection: UVA and UVB.
 UVA rays are the deeper penetrating of the two and are much more prevalent.
 These rays impact your central vision and can damage the macula, which is a part of your retina in the back of your eye.
 UVB rays are most known for their role in causing sunburns and skin reddening, but they can also have an effect on your eyes.
-In fact, this type of UV radiation damages your cornea and lens and has been shown to cause even more damage to vision than UVA rays.
+It is important to protect your eyes from UVB rays to prevent damage to your cornea.
+In addition, UVB rays have been shown to cause even more damage to vision than UVA rays.

 Depending on the frequency and intensity of your exposure to damaging radiation as well as the methods you utilize to protect your eyes, exposure may lead to a number of eye concerns, including:

 As eyesight is likely one of your most relied upon senses, it is crucial that you learn proper summer eye care and protect your eyes any time you are in the sun.

 Summer Sun Protection Tips

 Most eye care is generally straightforward; however, protecting your eyes involves more than just throwing on your favorite pair of shades.
 Effective summer sun protection takes intentionality and knowing what to look for to really protect your eyes.
 Use these sun protection tips recommended by your eye doctor to avoid preventable damage to your eyesight.